Beauty Tips With Millet

 Besides a high iron content, millet contains a lot of silica.
 Silica is an essential trace element for connective tissue.
 It tightens the skin.
 Silica also makes glamorous hair.
 Iron deficiency is the cause of brittle nails and diffuse hair loss.
 Millet can close gaps in the supply of iron.

 Millet mineral- richest and oldest Grain in the world

-The mineral- richest and probably the oldest in the world grain can be cooked like rice and served as mush as soup or in a salad or yogurt.
-Very healthy is also a fruit juice mixed with 3 teaspoons of millet flakes.
+The mineral- richest and probably the oldest in the world, grain can be cooked like rice and served as mush as soup or in a salad or yogurt.
+Very healthy fruit juice is also mixed with 3 teaspoons of millet flakes.

-Not only healthy oil can be pressed from millet, you can also brew beer.
-In the Himalayan region, a weak alcoholic beer is made from different varieties.
+Not only can healthy oil be pressed from millet, you can also brew beer.
+In the Himalayan region, a weak alcoholic beer is made in different varieties.
 Millet is a collective name for cereal, all of which belong to the family of grasses.

 Edible millet, also called golden millet it contains high-quality protein and carbohydrates.
 Furthermore, it provides various vitamins, minerals, and trace elements, including magnesium, potassium, iron, fluorine, and silicon.

 In many areas of Africa and Asia, the different kinds of millet are still the main food but are increasingly being replaced.

 Millet patties with vegetables and masala

 ½ tsp Garam Masala